dbashford/mimosa/README.md

  Mimosa's documentation is self-explanatory.
 The config file that comes bundled with the application contains all of the configurable options within the application and a brief explanation.
 If you stick with the default options, like using CoffeeScript, Handlebars, and SASS, the configuration will be entirely commented out as the defaults are built into Mimosa.

  To change something -- for instance to make it so you don't get notified via growl when your CSS meta-language (like SASS) compiles successfully -- uncomment the object structure that leads to the setting.
-In this case you'd uncomment `compilers.css.notifyOnSuccess`, and change the setting to `false`.
+In this case you'd uncomment `growl.onSuccess.css`, and change the setting to `false`.

  You can find the configuration [inside the skeleton directory](https://github.com/dbashford/mimosa/blob/master/lib/skeleton/mimosa-config.coffee).